 As part of the phase one work program, Santos completed a 500-kilometre 2D seismic survey over EP 161 in 2013 and drilled the Tanumbirini-1 exploration well in EP 161 in 2014.
 The Tanumbirini-1 exploration well is one of the deepest onshore wells to have been drilled in Australia, and reached a total depth of 3,945 metres.

 The initial Tanumbirini-1 well results are extremely encouraging.
-Multiple thick intervals of organic-rich rock were intersected at the primary objective Mid-Velkerrie level, accompanied by significant mud gas shows.
+Multiple thick intervals of organic-rich shale were intersected at the primary objective Mid-Velkerri level, accompanied by significant mud gas shows.
 Elevated gas readings were encountered over a total gross interval in excess of 500 metres.
-A 90 metre core was taken and extensive wireline evaluation conducted.
-The well has been cased and suspended for re-entry in 2015.
+A 90 metre core was taken and extensive wireline and core evaluation conducted.
+The well was cased and suspended and awaits hydraulic fracture treatment in Q4 2019.